 Thyroid Cancer: Symptoms and Signs

 Thyroid cancers are often diagnosed by routine examination of the neck during a general physical exam.
 They are also unintentionally found by x-rays or other imaging scans that were performed for other reasons.
-People with thyroid cancer may experience the following symptoms or signs.
+People with thyroid cancer may experience one or more of the following symptoms or signs.
 Sometimes, people with thyroid cancer do not have any of symptoms and signs described below.
-Or, the cause of a symptom or sign may be a medical condition that is not cancer.
+Or, the cause of a symptom or sign may be a medical condition that is not cancer, such as other thyroid problems or a condition that is not related to the thyroid.

 • A lump in the front of the neck, near the Adam's apple